giuseppeg/giuseppeg.github.com/_posts/2018-12-08-css-in-js-explained.md

 However, by scoping our CSS to the component, our styles won't accidentally leak into some parts of our web page.

 Furthermore, with CSS in JS inheritance continues to work!
-This means that elements keep inheriting [*inherited* properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance#Inherited_properties) like `color`, `font-size`, `line-height` from their anchestors until you override them.
+This means that elements keep inheriting [_inherited_ properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance#Inherited_properties) like `color`, `font-size`, `line-height` from their anchestors until you override them.
 This is a sutble detail that many often ignore.

 ## Who is this for?

-Usually, for the ones who write their HTML in JavaScript eg. with lit-html (Polymer), React etc.
+Usually, for the ones who write their HTML in JavaScript eg. with lit-html (Polymer), React, Vue, etc.

 However, CSS in JS is a good solution also for more traditional approaches where you'd create HTML elements with JavaScript for the purpose of implementing a jQuery plugin or constructing some HTML after an AJAX request.